-This course explores the development of nursing science and the relationship of nursing theory, science, practice, and research from the quantitative perspective.
-Students analyze theories, concepts, and research methodologies within the perceived worldview.
-(2 credits)
+This course explores the development of nursing science and the relationship of nursing theory, science, practice, and research from both the quantitative and qualitative methodology.
+Several research methodologies are explored including Quality Improvement, Evidence Based Research and Evalation Research.
+Students identify and implement a scholarly project during the course.
+(2 Credits)